-Sealants for landfill construction protect soil and groundwater
+Landfill sealants protect soil and groundwater

 Waste storage and drop-off areas

 Some landfills are surrounded by concrete fields which allow for easy drop-off of waste.
-Others, in turn, have a storage area where the waste is dropped off and later delivered to these areas often make use of concrete fields of high density, so that the chemicals in the waste do not get to affect the soil.
-The concrete fields are sealed together using special, impermeable sealants which resist chemicals, abrasion and traffic.
+Others, in turn, have a storage area where the waste is dropped off and later delivered to these areas which often make use of concrete fields of high density, so that the chemicals in the waste do not get to affect the soil.
+The concrete fields are sealed together using special, impermeable landfill sealants which resist chemicals, abrasion and traffic.

 Leachate collection system